Siuan McGahan logo

 Visual Design

-Though the client liked our designs, they had a brand graphic already in use on many print materials that they wanted to incorporate instead.
+Though the client liked our designs, they already had a brand graphic they wanted to incorporate.

-Option "A" emerged as the clear winner of our preference tests.
+Option "A" emerged as the favorite in our preference tests.

 Color Palette: